An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Some consequences for density estimation

 \paragraph{Exact minimax rate in the misspecified case.}

 In fact, for the Gaussian location family, the minimax excess risk in the general misspecified case, namely

-where the supremum spans over all probability distributions $P$ on $\R^d$ such that $\E \| Y \|^2 < + \infty$, the infimum over density estimators $\wh g_n$ and where the excess risk is under the true distribution $P$, can be determined exactly, together with a minimax estimator, as shown below.
+where the supremum is over all probability distributions $P$ on $\R^d$ with $\E \| Y \|^2 < + \infty$, the infimum over density estimators $\wh g_n$ and where the excess risk is under the true distribution $P$, can be determined exactly, together with a minimax estimator, as shown below.

 \begin{theorem} For the Gaussian location model, the minimax excess risk~\eqref{eq:minimax-excessrisk} in the misspecified case \textup(namely, over all distributions with finite second moment\textup) is equal to